nakkht/logr/README.md

 - [x] Console logging out of the box via ConsoleTarget
 - [x] File logging out of the box via FileTarget
 - [x] Pure Swift 5
+- [x] Optional file header for each file

 ## Integration